 - Philadelphia Flyers

 - Pittsburgh Penguins

 - Philadelphia Union

 - Pittsburgh Panthers (NCAA)

 Bet Types Available

 - Moneyline: The moneyline is the most basic form of sports betting.
 It’s simply the bettor picking which team will win, balanced by the sportsbook’s odds that it will happen.
-The favorite will have a negative moneyline while the underdog will have a positive moneyline.
+The favorite will have a negative moneyline (greater stake than payout) while the underdog will have a positive moneyline (greater payout than stake).

-- Totals: Also known as an Over/Under, is betting on a game or prop total for more (Over) or fewer (Under) than a sportsbook-designated total.
+- Totals: Also known as an Over/Under, it involves betting on a game or prop total for more (Over) or fewer (Under) than a sportsbook-designated total.

 - Props: Bet on an item not directly involved with the score/result of a game.
 A prop could be a player’s total points scored, home runs hit, touchdowns scored; and it can be team totals like passing yards, three-pointers made, etc.